Subject: Open Ph.D. position at the Department of Materials Science & Engineering at the University of Texas at Arlington

 - Background in aqueous chemistry, mineral-water interactions, and earth materials

 The successful candidate will work with Dr. Erika La Plante to develop alternative infrastructure materials through high-resolution investigations of low-temperature mineral-fluid processes (e.g., sorption, dissolution, nucleation).
 Approaches that will be implemented include experimental aqueous geochemistry and surface science.
 Studies will be performed using a combination of in situ (fluid cell) and ex situ microscopy and spectroscopy techniques, with focus on atomic force microscopy (AFM) and complementary techniques, to probe, among others: degradation processes under various environmental stimuli, control of physical and chemical properties of silicate, carbonate, and oxide materials, and characterizations of morphology and structure of films and bulk materials at the angstrom level.
-Interested applicants are invited to reply to this posting with their CV, a cover letter, and a 1-2-page personal statement.
+Interested applicants are invited to reply to this posting with their CV and a cover letter.
 Please send inquiries and applications to firstname.lastname@example.org.
-Applications will be reviewed as they are received for a Fall 2020 start date.
+Applications will be reviewed as they are received for a Spring 2021 start date.